History of synthetic colourants: History

-In ancient times, through the Industrial Revolution, various inorganic pigments like Egyptian Blue were synthesized, many with toxic chemicals like arsenic and antimony.
-These toxic pigments were used for cosmetics and painting.
-In ancient Egypt, blue was considered the color of the divine.
-As a result, the early synthetic compound Egyptian Blue, became an incredibly important pigment.
-It was used for the depiction of eyes, hair and decoration in the graphic representation of pharaohs.
-Blue, particularly ultramarine pigment made from ground lapis lazuli remained significant for depictions of the divine through the Renaissance.
-Pre-industrial revolution painters in Europe used ultramarine almost exclusively for the robes of Mary because of the pigment's great expense, until the work of Jean-Baptiste Guimet and Christian Gmelin made it commercially available in larger, cheaper quantities.

-At the beginning of the eighteenth century, the first products of the fledgling color industry were Prussian blue and Naples yellow.
-The first synthetically produced white pigment was white lead (lead carbonate).
-It was known in Roman times.
-Around 1800, more inorganic white pigments were developed including zinc white (zinc oxide) was developed, followed by antimony white (antimony oxide) and zinc sulfide.
-The printers and dyers at that time had access to lead acetate, alum, copper acetate, nitric acid, ammonia and ammonium chloride, potassium carbonate, potassium tartrate, gallic acid, gums, bleaching lyes, hydrochloric acid, sulfuric acid, carbonates, sulfates, and acetates.
-Small scale workshops evolved into ever larger and larger manufactories.

-Other inorganic pigments developed in the nineteenth century were cobalt blue, Scheele's green, and chrome yellow.
-The availability of sulphuric and sulfurous acids facilitated further experiments, leading to the isolation of alizarin and purpurin in 1826.
-Madder based pigments such as Brown Madder (obtained in 1840) were developed due to research by British and German chemists into Turkey red, also known as Rouge d’Andrinopole.

 First "scientific" syntheses: aniline dyes 1858 – 1870

-In the mid nineteenth century, the coal tar industry, particularly in England, produced the precursors needed for a large amount of organic syntheses, in large quantities.
+In the mid 19th century, the coal tar industry, particularly in England, produced the precursors needed for a large amount of organic syntheses, in large quantities.
 For the first eight years after the first marketable synthetic dye, Mauveine, until the middle of the 1860s, British and French firms were the major dye producers.
 The second half of the 1860s saw German dye works surpassing their competition in both capacity and market share.
 During 1870, German firms were responsible for roughly half of the world's production of dyes and pigments.
 Aniline dyes were produced at scale, in part because of many advances in the synthesis of their precursors.
-Antione Bechamp described a process for reducing nitrobenzene to aniline in 1854, known as the Bechamp Process, making the production of aniline easy.
+Antoine Bechamp described a process for reducing nitrobenzene to aniline in 1854, known as the Bechamp Process, making the production of aniline easy.
 Widespread isolation of phenol from coal tar, made its nitration more economical, generally the path of the synthesis flowed: coal tar → nitrobenzene → aniline → dyes.
 According to Henry Perkin himself "This industry holds an[sic] unique position in the history of chemical industries, as it was entirely the outcome of scientific research."